Frequently asked questions for Practising Certificate renewal

 We are no longer generating individual invoices addressed to employers unless they are part of our Authorised Employer Scheme.

-a) If you are paying for your Practising Certificate yourself, the MySWRB portal will take you to a payment screen after you have completed your practising declaration.
-Once you have completed payment, or paid a $200 deposit for a part payment option, you will receive an email confirming the renewal of your practising certificate for another year.
-Then, from your MySWRB account you can download a receipt and you can send this to your employer for reimbursement.
+a) If you are paying for your PC yourself, the MySWRB portal will take you to a payment screen after you have completed your practising declaration.
+Once you have completed payment or paid an initial $359 for a part payment option, you will receive an email confirming the renewal of your PC for another year.
+Then, from your MySWRB account you can download your PC, and a receipt and you can send this to your employer for reimbursement.

 We encourage your employer to sign up as an Authorised Employer for future years.
 They can find out about this on the authorised employer page.